ent3m/JsonSaveSystem/README.md

 # JsonSaveSystem
 JsonSaveSystem is a save system for Unity that uses the System.Text.Json namespace provided by .NET.
 It is designed to be versatile, easy to use, and easy to maintain.
-It has built-in safety code to ensure correct utilization.
+It has built-in safety code to ensure correct utilization of the library.

 # Features:
 Each component(script) has its own GUID.
 Each component is serialized separately.